signalfx/signalfx-ruby-tracing/README.md

 It can use `rack-tracer` to trace by requests, or it'll try to group spans by request ID.

-The source for this instrumentation is located [here](https://github.com/signalfx/ruby-rails-tracer).
+The forked source for this instrumentation is located [here](https://github.com/signalfx/ruby-rails-tracer).

 ### Usage